etumkaya/381E_data_science/README.md

 ### Lecturer: [Prof. Dr. Atabey Kaygun](https://web.itu.edu.tr/kaygun/)

-This repository includes all my practical work for the Introduction to Data Science class which I participated during Fall_23 term at my university, Istanbul Technical.
+This repository includes all my practical work for the Introduction to Data Science class which I participated during Fall 2023 Term at my school, Istanbul Technical University.
 All my work is graded by the lecturer himself and his feedbacks can be seen here.

 # About the Class